Nelluri047/Attendance-Authentication-using-QR-Code-/README.md

 npm run update-db
 npm run dev

-We are still working on creating the Android app for student login and marking ones artendance.
+We are still working on creating the Android app for student login and marking ones attendance.